 These blueberry oatmeal muffins are simple, wholesome, and satisfying.
 Made with blueberries, oats, and zero refined sugar, you can feel good eating one or two, or three!
 Find the easy muffin recipe right here.

-Type blueberry muffins into a search engine and within seconds, you’re gifted with millions of results, including my favorite blueberry muffins!
+Type blueberry muffins into a search engine and within seconds, you’re gifted with millions of results, including my favorite blueberry muffins and lemon blueberry muffins!
 Does the world really need 1 more recipe?
 When the results taste this good, my answer is HECK YES!
 The entire batch was gone in 48 hours and it wasn’t long until I made them again. 🙂

 Hearty Texture.
 Not Flat.
 Not Squishy.

 These blueberry oatmeal muffins have a hearty, wholesome texture because they’re made with oatmeal.
 Oats in muffins and oatmeal muffins are two completely different things.
 Oats are a dry ingredient; oatmeal is a wet ingredient.
 If you want oat muffins instead of oatmeal muffins, you’ll love these applesauce muffins.
 Today we’re making OATMEAL muffins.

 These oatmeal muffins are: